autodesk-platform-services/aps-mcp-server-nodejs/docs/part3-mcp-tools/index.md

 - **inputSchema** - The schema of input parameters (empty in this case)
 - **callback** - The function that will be executed when the tool is invoked; in this case it retrieves the list of ACC hubs and projects

 > Note: The callback function returns an object with two fields: `content` and `structuredContent`.
 The `content` field is required, and it contains a human-readable text output.
 The `structuredContent` field is optional, and it contains a structured JSON representation of the data.
-This allows the tool to provide both a readable summary and a machine-readable format.
+This allows the tool to provide both a readable summary and a machine-readable format for MCP clients that support it.

-### Add Get Accounts & Projects Tool to Index
+### Add Get Projects Tool to Index

 Add the following line of code to the end of `tools/index.js`: